DanielLiu1123/httpexchange-spring-boot-starter/README.md

 but `Spring Cloud OpenFeign` or `Exchange client of Spring 6` does not support to convert Java bean to query string by default.
 In `Spring Cloud OpenFeign` you need `@SpringQueryMap` to achieve this feature.

-`httpexhange-spring-boot-starter` supports this feature by default, and you don't need additional annotations.
+`httpexhange-spring-boot-starter` supports this feature, and you don't need any additional annotations.

+> In order not to change the default behavior of Spring, this feature is disabled by default,
+> you can use `http-exchange.bean-to-query=true` to enable it.

 ```java
 public interface PostApi {